 We believe our balanced approach to capital allocation allows us to invest in our business to drive sustainable growth, pursue strategic mergers and acquisitions and return capital to shareholders.
 We remain committed to diligently executing this capital allocation strategy through continuous enhancements to our facilities, investment in new greenfield projects and increased allocation of capital towards future innovation initiatives.
+In connection with the Spin-off, we issued the Senior Unsecured Notes.
+The net proceeds will be on-lent to Holcim Participations (US) Inc., the parent of FinanceCo, to repay certain outstanding intercompany loans owed to subsidiaries of Parent that are not and will not become part of Amrize.
 Furthermore, we have historically been able to effectively acquire and merge businesses in fragmented industries, aligning with our overarching capital allocation strategies.

-- We completed two acquisitions in 2024, five acquisitions in 2023 and nine acquisitions in 2022 for total cash consideration, net of cash acquired, of \$249 million, \$1,607 million and \$2,033 million, respectively; and - We invested \$642 million in capital expenditure projects in 2024, compared with \$630 million and \$488 million in 2023 and 2022, respectively.
+- We completed one acquisition in the three months ended March 31, 2025 for total cash consideration, net of cash acquired, of \$9 million, and did not complete any acquisitions in the three months ended March 31, 2024; - We invested \$211 million in capital expenditure projects in the three months ended March 31, 2025, compared with \$182 million in the three months ended March 31, 2024; - We completed two acquisitions in 2024, five acquisitions in 2023 and nine acquisitions in 2022 for total cash consideration, net of cash acquired, of \$249 million, \$1,607 million and \$2,033 million, respectively; and - We invested \$642 million in capital expenditure projects in 2024, compared with \$630 million and \$488 million in 2023 and 2022, respectively.